Semantic layer

 Building a semantic layer in a notebook

-We recommend creating a separete notebook for every metric definition.
-Using SQL or Python blocks to retrieve the data and text blocks to document each metric and history of changes in natural language.
+We recommend creating a separate notebook for each metric definition.
+Use SQL or Python blocks to retrieve the data and text blocks to document each metric and its change history.
+Then publish these notebooks as modules that can be imported into any analysis.

 dbt Semantic Layer